-An award of £25,000 is made during the first six months of a pupillage.
-Chambers guarantees billings of at least £25,000 during the second six months and funds all compulsory training courses during pupillage.
+An award of £27,500 is made during the first six months of pupillage.
+Chambers guarantees billings of at least £27,500 during the second six months and funds all compulsory training courses during pupillage.

-Applications should only be made for this round of applications if you wish to practice primarily in either Business and Property, Personal Injury and Clinical Negligence or Planning and Environment.
+Applications should only be made for this round of recruitment if you wish to practice primarily in the groups set out above.
 Written applications will be assessed in accordance with the following criteria:-

-- Intellectual ability.
-(The general academic requirement for pupils is AAB at A-Level (excluding General Studies), or equivalent at International Baccalaureate Level, together with a 2:1 at degree level.
-Chambers will consider appropriate alternative qualifications and/or applications from those with mitigating circumstances.)
+- Intellectual ability (the general academic requirement for pupils is AAB at A-Level (excluding General Studies), or equivalent, together with a 2:1 at degree level.
+Chambers will consider appropriate alternative qualifications and/or applications from those with mitigating circumstances;

 - Experience of law in practice (taking account of age and background);

-- Public speaking experience (e.g. debating, mooting, etc.).
+- Public speaking experience (e.g. debating, mooting, etc.); and

 - Presentation of written application (organised and persuasive thought and good grammar and spelling), together with a demonstrated ability to answer the questions asked.